9999years/uni2esky/readme.md

 decimal, octal, or hex formats (actually it probably accepts binary in `0bxxxx` format but I haven’t checked, it just uses `int(arg, 0)` to parse).

-A list of arguments might look something like `./codepages.py 1 5 7-11 0x40
+A list of arguments might look something like `codepages 1 5 7-11 0x40
 080-230` (but don’t actually mix number formats like that).

-    $ ./codepages.py 4-5
+    $ codepages.py 4-5

       codepage 0x4 = 4
       0123456789abcdef